Icinga/icinga2/doc/9-icinga2-api.md

 generates a unique name for the `stage` attribute you'll need for later requests.

 Icinga 2 automatically restarts the daemon in order to activate the new config stage.
-If the validation for the new config stage failed the old stage and its configuration objects will remain active.
+If the validation for the new config stage failed, the old stage and its configuration objects will remain active.

 > **Note**